"Old School" Textbooks Out, Personalized Digital Learning In

 - 88% of Americans surveyed expect ALL K-12 classrooms to be plugged-in by 2025

-The research released today, commissioned by McGraw-Hill Education and conducted by TNS, a leading global research firm, fielded a survey to 2,500 American adults over 18 years of age from Aug.
+The research released today, commissioned by McGraw-Hill and conducted by TNS, a leading global research firm, fielded a survey to 2,500 American adults over 18 years of age from Aug.
 13-16 to gauge perceptions and sentiment around educational technology.

-McGraw-Hill Education has a long tradition in the learning sector and in recent years has focused on developing personalized learning programs for students through adaptive technology, which actively tailors learning to the individual and acts as a tutor for the student.
+McGraw-Hill has a long tradition in the learning sector and in recent years has focused on developing personalized learning programs for students through adaptive technology, which actively tailors learning to the individual and acts as a tutor for the student.

 The company has developed a range of adaptive products for K-20 students, which include ALEKS®, LearnSmart® and SmartBook®, together with nearly 1,100 courses available with adaptive technology.